DutchessNicole/growatt_mqtt/README.md

 Currently functional on a Growatt MIC 1500TL-X inverter

 Hardware:
-- Wemos D1
+- Wemos D1 mini (ESP-8266EX)
-- UART TTL to RS485 Converter (Works at 3.3v TTL)
+- UART 3.3v TTL to RS485 Converter
+- Some wires and solder
 - TX/Rx configuration is 13/12 (can be configured in the SoftwareSerial pin definition (SS_RX and SS_TX))

 ![Proto stage](/Images/Growatt_inverter.jpeg?raw=true)